rleppink/your-life-in-weeks/README.md

 total years or weeks.

 ## Flags
+### --start-date, -s
+The start date to calculate the weeks from.
+[Mandatory.
+No default.]

 ### --end-date, -e
-Provide the end date to calculate the weeks from.
-[Default: weeks to be 90 years of age.]
+The end date to calculate the weeks from.
+[Optional.
+Default: weeks to be 90 years of age.]

-### --total-years, -y
+### --years, -y
-Provide the total number of years to calculate the weeks from.
-[Default: weeks to be 90 years of age.]
+The total number of years to calculate the weeks from.
+[Optional.
+Default: weeks to be 90 years of age.]

-### --total-weeks, -w
+### --weeks, -w
-Provide the total number of weeks to calculate the weeks from.
-[Default: weeks to be 90 years of age.]
+The total number of weeks to calculate the weeks from.
+[Optional.
+Default: weeks to be 90 years of age.]

-### --weeks-per-line, -l
+### --lineLength, -l
-Set the amount of weeks to display per line.
-[Default: 52]
+The amount of weeks to display per line.
+[Optional.
+Default: 52, a year]

+### --yearStart, -y
+Start the diagram at the start of the start date's year, instead of at the start date.
+[Optional.
+Default: False]

-## Examples
+## Usage examples
 `yliw "12-03-1989"`
 Generate the image using default settings for birthdate 12-03-1989.

+**TODO**